Stair Nosing Buyer’s Guide 2024 (with pricing table)

 Stainless steel stair nosings are for industrial and/or commercial areas with heavy traffic.
 They are best paired with anti-slip inserts and often meet or exceed safety regulations.

-Long life span (under heavy traffic)
+• Long life span (under heavy traffic)

-Resistant to corrosion
+• Resistant to corrosion

-Expensive
+• Expensive

-Can collect dirt and smudges (can be cleaned)
+• Can collect dirt and smudges (cleanable)

 Fiber Reinforced Plastic (FRP)

-Fiber Reinforced Plastic (FRP) Stair Nosing
+Fiber Reinforced Plastic Stair Nosing

-Fiber reinforced plastic stair nosings are for commercial and industrial applications with heavy traffic.
+FRP stair nosings are for commercial and industrial applications with heavy traffic.
+FRP is waterproof, relatively chemical resistant, and can be highly customized.

-Lightweight and easy to install
+• Lightweight and easy to install

-Difficult to repair (but easy to replace)
+• Difficult to repair

 Wood